GatorloopSoftwareTeam/gatorloop-backend/README.md

 ### User

+User emails are unique (see User Schema below) so User endpoints utilize the email field to identify the correct record to manipulate.

 | HTTP VERB | URI                               | Description                       | Permissions                                |
 | ---       | ---                               | ---                               | ---                                        |
 | GET       | `/api/user`                       | Get all users                     | only admin                                 |